lmilne360/angular-electron-timer/README.md

 npm run electron-build
 ```

-Can be made into an OS specific exectable by use of [Electron Pacager] (https://www.npmjs.com/package/electron-packager)
+Can be made into an OS specific exectable by use of [Electron Packager](https://www.npmjs.com/package/electron-packager)

 ```
 npm install electron-packager --save-dev